tommyettinger/anim8-gdx/README.md

       triangular-mapped blue noise to each pixel at the same amount (as well as a 2x2 checkerboard pattern).
     - SCATTER, as well as all other dither algorithms here except BLUE_NOISE and PATTERN, tend to have banding on smooth gradients, while NEUE doesn't usually have any banding.
+    - NEUE may sometimes look "sandy" when there isn't a single good matching color for a flat span of pixels; if this is a problem, SCATTER can look better.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN has an obvious square grid.